 - “We could never take for granted the hard work you do.
 We see it, and we appreciate you.”

-- “Thank you for your friendly, dependable service through every season, and especially right now.”
+- “Thank you for your friendly, dependable service through every season.”

 - “Thank you for going the extra mile for all of us who depend on you.
 I simply couldn’t be more grateful.”